Stanford Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admission

 One of the top selective universities with an interdisciplinary curriculum is Stanford.

-With this method, students can pick up additional abilities that will make them stand out in the job market.
+This method allows students to pick up additional abilities to stand out in the job market.

-The School of Engineering, School of Humanities and Sciences, Graduate School of Business, and Stanford Law School are just a few of the schools that each offer distinctive interdisciplinary programs.
+The School of Engineering, School of Humanities and Sciences, Graduate School of Business, and Stanford Law School offer distinctive interdisciplinary programs.

 Stanford University offers challenging two- to three-week courses that let students customize their education without committing to an entire quarter.